Adversarial Exposure Attack on Diabetic Retinopathy Imagery Grading: Methodology

 where $\mathcal{L}^{-1}(\cdot)$ denotes the inverse LP decomposition.
-With Eq.~\ref{eq:bracketed_reconstruction}, we can define the \textit{adversarial bracketed exposure fusion} based attack, that is, we can tune all weight maps to let the final fused DR image fool DNNs
+The LP fusion module in Fig.~\ref{fig:framework}~(a) shows the process.
+We do not directly adjust the exposure map in Eq.~\eqref{eq:expmodel}.
+Instead, we modify the weight maps in a layer-wise and pixel-wise manner, and use Eq.~\eqref{eq:bracketed_reconstruction} to define the \textit{adversarial bracketed exposure fusion} based attack.
+This approach enables us to tune all weight maps such that the resulting fused DR image can deceive DNNs.

-As shown in Fig.~\ref{fig:2}, the proposed BEF attack can generate noiseless and naturalness adversarial examples.
-Nevertheless, according to our evaluation, such attack still cannot help achieve high transferability across different models.
-One possible reason is that the linear fusion via element-wise weight maps is hard to represent complex perturbation patterns that could fool DNNs.
+As shown in Fig.~\ref{fig:2} (c), the proposed BEF attack can generate smooth and natural adversarial examples.
+Nevertheless, according to our evaluation, such an attack is still unable to achieve high transferability across different models.
+One possible reason is that the linear fusion via element-wise weight maps cannot efficiently represent complex perturbation patterns that could fool DNNs.